BioVie Inc. Announces Closing of Registered Direct Offering and Concurrent Private Placement

 The shares of common stock offered in the registered direct offering (but excluding the unregistered Warrants offered in the concurrent private placement and the shares of common stock underlying such Warrants) were offered and sold pursuant to a shelf registration statement on Form S-3 (File No. 333-274083), including a base prospectus, filed with the U.S. Securities and Exchange Commission (the “SEC”) on August 18, 2023 and declared effective on August 28, 2023.
 A final prospectus supplement and accompanying prospectus describing the terms of the offering was filed with the SEC and is available on its website at www.sec.gov.
 Copies of the final prospectus supplement and the accompanying prospectus relating to the offering may also be obtained, when available, from the offices of ThinkEquity, 17 State Street, 41st Floor, New York, New York 10004.

-The offer and sale of the Warrants in the private placement were made in a transaction not involving a public offering and have not been registered under Section 4(a)(2) of the Securities Act of 1933, as amended (the “Securities Act”) and/or Rule 506(b) of Regulation D promulgated thereunder and, along with the shares of common stock underlying such Warrants, have not been registered under the Securities Act or applicable state securities laws.
+The offer and sale of the Warrants in the private placement were made in a transaction not involving a public offering and have not been registered under Section 4(a)(2) of the Securities Act of 1933, as amended (the “Securities Act”), along with the shares of common stock underlying such Warrants, have not been registered under the Securities Act or applicable state securities laws.
 Accordingly, the Warrants offered in the private placement and the underlying shares of common stock may not be reoffered or resold in the United States except pursuant to an effective registration statement or an applicable exemption from the registration requirements of the Securities Act and such applicable state securities laws.

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy, nor shall there be any sale of these securities in any state or jurisdiction in which such an offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.